Reporting of transactions made by persons discharging managerial responsibilities, and persons closely associated with them, in NTG's shares

 Eivind Drachmann Kolding (Chairman of the Board of Directors)

+In connection with completion of the liquidation of Holdingselskabet af 7. marts 2019 ApS (under frivillig likvidation), a Danish holding company of certain employees of NTG and its subsidiaries, and certain members of the Board of Directors as well as the Executive Management, the shares held in NTG has been distributed to the individual shareholders.

-Eivind Drachmann Kolding, Chairman of the Board of Directors of NTG, has on 2 June 2023 sold a total of 8,900 shares in NTG of nominally DKK 20 each at a price of DKK 439.63 per share.
+Eivind Drachmann Kolding, chairman of the Board of Directors of NTG, has on 7 June 2023 received a total of 39,330 shares in NTG of nominally DKK 20 each valued at a share price of DKK 443.5.
 Reference is made to the attached notification.

 Additional information